loomio/loomio_help/content/legal/gdpr.md

 ## Third party data processors

-Loomio uses third parties subprocessors such as cloud computing services to provide our services.
+Loomio uses third party subprocessors such as cloud computing services to provide our services.

 We enter into GDPR-compliant data processing agreements with each party.
 [Data subprocessors used by Loomio](../third_parties)

-## What rights to EU-based Loomio users have under the GDPR?
+## What rights do EU-based Loomio users have under the GDPR?

 Under the GDPR, EU-based Loomio users have: